aakashkumarr/aakashkumarr/README.md

 <h2 align="left">Hi 👋!
-My name is Aakash and I'm a Software Engineer, from HCLTech, India</h2>
+My name is Aakash Kumar and I'm a Software Engineer, from HCLTech, India</h2>

 ###